Consulado metro station: History and construction

+Name and pictogram

+The station's pictogram depicts a water duct, symbolizing the section of the Consulado River that runs beneath the station, which flows from Sierra de las Cruces to Lake Texcoco.

 Line 4

-The line was built by Cometro, a subsidiary of Empresas ICA.
-Consulado metro station was inaugurated on 29 August 1981, along with the opening of the line, which runs from the northern station, Martín Carrera, to the southern station, Candelaria station.
+The station was built Cometro, a subsidiary of Empresas ICA.
+It was opened on 29 August 1981, providing service northward toward Martín Carrera station and southward toward Candelaria station station.

-The bridge between Consulado and Bondojito stations is 892 m long, while the southbound section towards Canal del Norte metro station is 884 m long.
+The line's bridge between Consulado and Bondojito is 892 m long, while the opposite section toward Canal del Norte measures 884 m.

 Line 5

-The line was built by Empresas ICA and was inaugurated on 19 December 1981.
-Its first section ran from Pantitlán station, in eastern Mexico City, to Consulado station, which served as a temporary terminus station.
-Northwestern service toward La Raza station started on 1 July 1982.
+The station was built by Empresas ICA.
+It opened on 19 December 1981, as the line's western terminus station, providing eastern service toward Pantitlán station.
+Northwestern service toward La Raza started on 1 July 1982.

-The station was built at ground level.
-The interstation section between Consulado and Valle Gómez stations is 679 m long, while the opposite right of way towards Eduardo Molina station measures 815 m.
-Inside the Line 5 station, there are four cultural displays.
+The station was built at-grade level.
+The interstation section between Consulado and Valle Gómez stations is 679 m, going from the street level to the underground one.
+The section toward Eduardo Molina is 815 m long.

 Incidents

-According to the system authorities, the section between Consulado and Valle Gómez stations is a common zone of copper wire thefts, which could potentially cause fires on the tracks.
+According to the system authorities, the section between Consulado and Valle Gómez stations is a common site of copper wire theft, which could potentially cause fires on the tracks.

-On 31 July 2018, three railroad cars uncoupled while a train was traveling between the Consulado and Eduardo Molina interstation, but no injuries were reported.
+On 31 July 2018, three railroad cars uncoupled while a train was traveling between the Consulado and Eduardo Molina interstation, with no injuries reported.
 Upon investigation, authorities discovered that the nuts securing the cars were damaged.
 Following the collapse of the elevated railway near Olivos station on Line 12 in May 2021, users reported structural damage to other elevated stations, including Consulado station.
-Mexico City's head of government, Claudia Sheinbaum, stated that the reports would be examined accordingly.
+Mexico City's head of government, Claudia Sheinbaum, said that the reports would be examined accordingly.

 Ridership

-According to the data provided by the authorities, Consulado metro station is one of the least busy stations in the system's 195 stations.
-Before the impact of the COVID-19 pandemic on public transport, between 2014 and 2019, commuters averaged per year between 4,300 and 4,500 daily entrances on Line 4 and between 4,800 and 5,200 daily entrances on Line 5 during the same period.

-In 2019, the station's total ridership reached 3,408,299 passengers.
-Of this, Line 4 saw 1,608,777 passengers (4,407 passengers per day), marking a decrease of 15,947 passengers compared to 2018.
-For Line 5, the station had a ridership of 1,799,522 passengers (4,930 per day), a decrease of 6,517 passengers compared to 2018.

-In 2019 specifically, the Consulado station on Line 4 was the 190th busiest in the system and the second least used on the line, while the Consulado station on Line 5 was the 187th busiest in the system and the third least used on its line.